guardian/our-engineering-culture/README.md

 **We care**

-We choose to work here because we believe in [its values](https://workforus.theguardian.com/our-values) and what the Guardian stands for.
+We choose to work here because we believe in [our values](https://workforus.theguardian.com/our-values) and what the Guardian stands for.
 We are not driven to simply deliver the implementation of a specification, but delight in working collaboratively to achieve an objective.
 In return, we are enthused to do whatever we can to deliver value to the Guardian.

 Behaviours:
  - We seek to be a pioneer in the way things are done in the business and and aim to be seen as a model by other teams and departments